What is the best diet for autoimmune?

 For my clients and members of The Network, an anti-inflammatory or ITIS eating plan looks like this:

 For many of my clients and families I work with, this is a good start.
-That's because they've been eating the Standard American Diet (SAD) and this will be a huge change from their current habits, or they are afraid to change their nutrition plan because they are exhausted, their family isn't on board, or their doctor has advised small changes.
+That's because they've been eating the Standard American Diet (SAD) and this will be a huge change from their current habits.
+Sometimes, they are afraid to change what they're eating because they are exhausted, their family isn't on board, or their doctor hasn't provided enough encouragement.

 I give them the tools, strategies and coaching to make this plan as simple as possible, so they can focus on adding in nutrient dense foods to help improve their energy and outlook.
 THEN (if necessary), we make some next-level moves to support longer term health.
 But we need to start somewhere and often times, this is it.